garrettgman/garrettgman.github.io/draft.md

 ### Discovery and confirmation

-You may have noticed that the experimental method focuses on _confirmation_.
-An experimental scientist begins with a hypothesis and then focuses on disproving the hypothesis with observations.
-In theory, an experiment cannot prove that a hypothesis is true due to a philosophical problem known as the _Problem of Induction_, but in practice experiments provide strong support to hypotheses that are not rejected.
+You may have noticed that the outline above focuses on _confirmation_.
+An experimental scientist begins with a hypothesis and then disproves it (or confirms it) with observations.
+The experimental method is very good at confirmation.
 Experimental scientists quickly winnow out false hypotheses from very plausible hypotheses.

-On the other hand, the experimental method does not explain how scientists should find hypotheses to test.
-This leads to a philosophical problem of its own, the _Problem of Discovery_: researchers are left to their own devices to think up new and better hypotheses.
+On the other hand, the experimental method does not explain how scientists should find a hypothesis to test.
+This leads to a philosophical problem known as the _Problem of Discovery_: how should researchers think up new and better hypotheses to test?

 Data science solves the Problem of Discovery by providing an easy way to generate hypotheses.
 A researcher can begin with observations and search them for patterns that would suggest natural laws.
-On the other hand, data usually cannot prove or disprove a hypothesis as conclusively as a well designed experiment would.

 ### Causation vs. association